freddie-a/robot/README.md

 This is for everyone (that's you!).
 1. If you don't know how GitHub works, it's fairly intuitive but Google has many wonderful how-to guides.
 2. Please try and keep everything as tidy as possible and try to name files and folders something kinda useful.
+3. Please try to give all commits commit messages which say what you've changed (rather than "update code.py" which doesn't help anyone)
-3. In the root of this repo there's a parts list document.
+4. In the root of this repo there's a parts list document.
 Any time you guys realise you need a certain part buying, add to the doc and we'll relay it to big man Cullen.
-4. Try and come to every meeting from now on because we'll be talking about how far we've got in our groups.
+5. Try and come to every meeting from now on because we'll be talking about how far we've got in our groups.
-5. There is a Discord which hardly anyone is using at the mo.
+6. There is a Discord which hardly anyone is using at the mo.
 If you want to start a 4-bit voice channel and irritate everyone involved, Discord has you covered.
-6. I'm not gonna put a doc of what everyone's roles are (ie designer/mechanic) because that's effort.
+7. I'm not gonna put a doc of what everyone's roles are (ie designer/mechanic) because that's effort.
 Instead I'm gonna trust you to know which role you'd like to do.
 If there's an excess of people in any one role, THEN we can have a chat about stuff.
-7. Please 'Watch' this repo just to make it easy for you all to find it again.
+8. Please 'Watch' this repo just to make it easy for you all to find it again.
 You don't actually have to watch the repo on your screen 24/7, the computer will do that for you.
 Isn't technology marvellous.
  <br />

 ### Programmers